Switch to Prototype mode.

-Once your screens are defined and wired, you can make your prototypes more engaging by introducing triggers and actions.
+Once your screens are defined and wired, you can make your prototypes more engaging by introducing triggers and actions for objects and artboards.
 To do so:

-For example, if you want to enhance the navigation experience for your prototypes, you can choose to add anchor links by setting Scroll To as an action.
+For example, if you want to enhance the navigation experience for your prototypes, you can choose to add anchor links by setting Scroll To as an action type.
 For more information on this, see Create navigation links within an artboard.

-A. Set to Tap, Drag, Hover, Time, Keys & Gamepad, or Voice.
+A. Set to Tap, Drag, Hover, Time, Keys & Gamepad, Voice, or End of Playback.
 B. Set time Delay in seconds.
-C. Set to Transition, Auto-animate, Scroll To, Overlay, or Speech Playback.
+C. Set to Transition, Auto-animate, Overlay, Scroll To, Previous Artboard, Audio Playback, Speech Playback, Video Playback, or Lottie Playback.
 D. Change the destination artboard if required.
 E. Set to Dissolve or None.
 F. Select the easing effect.
-G. Enter the time duration in seconds
+G. Enter the time duration in seconds.

-If you select Tap as the trigger, you can now combine two actions such as Transition with a non-transitional action such as Speech or Audio playback.
-To add multiple actions, set the first Action + button in the Property Inspector to Transition, Auto-Animate, Overlay, Scroll to, or Previous artboard, and set the second Action + button to Audio playback or Speech playback.
+If you select Tap as the trigger, you can now combine Transition with a non-transitional action such as Speech or Audio playback.
+To add the second action, set the first Action + button in the Property Inspector to Transition, Auto-Animate, Overlay, Scroll to, or Previous artboard, and set the second Action + button to Audio playback or Speech playback.

 You can also combine multiple triggers to create advanced interactions without distributing the triggers across different objects on an artboard.
-To do so, use the + button on the canvas or click + in the Property Inspector, and select Triggers, Action, and Destination as in Step 4.
+To do so, use the + button on the canvas or click + in the Property Inspector, and select Triggers, Action, and Destination.Notă: